dboryga/ts-objectify-type/README.md

 ### [ttypescript](https://github.com/cevek/ttypescript)

-Easiest solution is to use community-driven library called [ttypescript](https://github.com/cevek/ttypescript), which offers a way to overcome this limitation and utilize custom transformers with TypeScript projects.
+The easiest solution is to use a community-driven library called [ttypescript](https://github.com/cevek/ttypescript), which offers a way to overcome this limitation and utilize custom transformers with TypeScript projects.

-1. Install `ttypescript` as a dev-dependency
+1. Install `ttypescript` as a dev-dependency with npm:

 ```
 npm install ttypescript --save-dev
 ```

-or
+or yarn:

 ```
 yarn add ttypescript -D

 ```
-2. In `tsconfig.json` set a path to the transformer in `compilerOptions` section `plugin` array:
+2. In `tsconfig.json` set a path to the transformer in the `compilerOptions` `plugins` array:

 ```json5
 // tsconfig.json